Build A STRONG Back With These 5 exercises!!

 • Your shoulder should be roughly above your hand.
 Pretend you are suctioning or screwing your full hand and fingers to the bench.

 • Tuck your chin, and keep your neck in a neutral position.
-Gaze directly down to a spot on the bench.
+Gaze directly down to a spot on the floor.
 For the duration of the exercise, your eyes should remain fixed on this spot.

 • Before each rep, take a deep breath in (360 degrees of air around your spine), brace your core (360 degree brace around your spine), lightly close the space in your midsection/think about wrinkling the front of your shirt like you would during a dead bug, and flex your glutes.